pluginpal/strapi-webtools/packages/docs/docs/getting-started/installation.md

 ### Installation

-To install the plugin run the following command.
-This invokes the core Webtools CLI.
+To install the plugin run the following command in your Strapi project directory.
+This invokes the core Webtools CLI (webtools-cli).

 ```bash
 npx webtools-cli install